kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 But this is only a small part of the binding process...jQuery does a lot here too.
 That code is in `main.js` and looks like this:
 {% prism javascript %}
+$( ".btn-player" ).click(function(){

   var getLinkType, getElType, getElNotType;

-$( ".btn-player" ).click(function(){

-  // Feature-detect for dataset support if( !this.dataset ) { // If IE10 or lower
+  // Feature-detect for dataset support if( !this.dataset ) { // If IE 10 or lower
     getLinkType = this.getAttribute( "data-team" );
    } else { // For other browsers
      getLinkType = this.dataset.team;